osate/osate2/core/org.osate.help/help/markdown/instantiation.md

 ### Choosing the Components to Instantiate

-If any `.aadl` files are selected, a dialog is displayed asked you to choose the component implementations in the selected `.aadl` files to instantiate:
+If any `.aadl` files are selected, a dialog might be displayed (depending on the workspace preferences) asking you to choose the component implementations in the selected `.aadl` files to instantiate:

   ![Component classifier selection dialog.](images/SelectComponentImplementations.png)